thornoe/GreenGDP/README.md

 [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) must be installed and up to date.

 1. Click the green `Clone or download` button at the top right corner of this GitHub page ^^
-2. Within the downloaded `gnnp` folder, go to the `gis` folder and open the ArcGIS Project File `gis.aprx` with ArcGIS Pro
+2. Within the downloaded `gnni` folder, go to the `gis` folder and open the ArcGIS Project File `gis.aprx` with ArcGIS Pro
 3. In the `Catalog Pane`, open `Toolboxes` > `gis.tbx` > `WaterbodiesScriptTool`.
 Select the `gis` folder and `Run` the script